 But how do you go about hiring the right research firm for your survey?
 Here are seven tips for selecting a survey research firm:

 - Look for a company that has been around for at least 20 years.
 If the firm has survived this long it stands to reason they are doing something right.
 It is also safe to assume that they will see your project through to the end and still be around when you are ready to survey again.

 - 2. Choose a firm dedicated solely to survey research.

 - These firms tend to have more extensive expertise and resources than consulting firms that try to do it all.

 - 3. Look for a firm with well credentialed consultants.

-- The company you choose should offer paper surveys, web-based online surveys, and telephone surveys because you may need more than one method to get a representative sample of your customers.
+- The company you choose should offer paper surveys, online surveys, and telephone surveys because you may need more than one method to get a representative sample of your customers.
 A representative sample is one that adequately reflects the key characteristics of your customer population.
 Such a sample is necessary to make accurate predictions about customers’ future behaviors.

 - 5. The firm should have normative questions available for your use.

 - Normative questions are survey items that have already been tested on large numbers of people (preferably millions) and are considered normal questions to ask in a customer survey.